Another trip, you say? Yes, another trip.

-Dublin is the capital of Ireland and is situated on the east cost of the country.
+Dublin is the capital of Ireland and is situated on the east coast of the country.
 The city is separated in half by the river ‘Liffey’.
 It was founded around 988 by the Vikings and now it has grown until a city with more than half a million inhabitants.

 Since Dublin isn’t such a big city, we decided to add two daytrips in Ireland to our trip to fill our days.

 By now, I guess you all know how I review my trips.
 And this time it’ll be no different.